ihucos/zpkg/README.md

 ## How dos it work (again)
 I'ts basically a small wrapper around [plash](https://github.com/ihucos/plash)

+## Installing Ubuntu/Debian packages is not working
+`Apt` needs setuid/setgid support.
+For this to work for unprivileged users, you need to install newuidmap/newguidmap (possibly a package named `uidmap`).
+And have `/etc/subuid` and `/etc/subgid` with some subuids and subgids for your user (already there on Ubuntu)

 ## Why?
 There are too many package managers, so I wrote another one.
 I also want to see discussions on hacker news about proper READMEs.